 B. No harm!
 Unless you count looking like a bozo on Instagram.

-C. In the event that this giveaway is not real (spoiler alert: it”s not), you are leaving yourself open to be scammed at a future time… and you look like a bozo on Instagram.
+C. In the event that this giveaway is not real (spoiler alert: it”s not), you are leaving yourself open to being scammed at a future time… and you look like a bozo on Instagram.

 Once again, the correct answer is C. As we saw six months ago in a similar Instagram scam, luring users in with promises of big rewards is merely step one.
 From there, the charade will continue as the scammers solicit names, email addresses, and if they”re lucky (and you were born yesterday), personal information, as a technicality before they can “send your prize.”